Modular Exercises for Four-Point Blocks -- I: Examples

 In particular, all fusion coefficients are either $0$ or $1$.

-Explicit expressions are known for the braiding and {fusing} matrices of the minimal models \cite{Dotsenko:1984nm,Dotsenko:1984ad}.
-In the following examples we employed the Mathematica code provided in \cite{Esterlis:2016psv} to compute the braiding matrices required to determine the $\PSL_2(\mathbb{Z})$ matrices $\cS_\cD$ .
+Explicit expressions are known for the braiding and {fusing} matrices of the minimal models~\mbox{\cite{Dotsenko:1984nm,Dotsenko:1984ad}}.
+In the following examples, we employed the \textsc{Mathematica} code provided in~\cite{Esterlis:2016psv} to compute the braiding matrices required to determine the $\PSL_2(\mathbb{Z})$ matrices $\cS_\cD$.

 For the $\cM(p,p')$, clearly chiral blocks and conformal blocks coincide.
 It hence suffices to consider here the insertions to be $\phi_i=\phi_{r_i,s_i}$.
-Virasoro conformal blocks have been determined by a variety of techniques, including by making explicit use of the Virasoro algebra, by exploiting the Zamolodchikov recursion relations \cite{Zamolodchikov84}, or for minimal models by solving the BPZ equation (see Appendix \ref{app:BPZ}).
-More recently, Perlmutter has found an explicit solution to Zamolodchikov's recursion relations \cite{Perlmutter:2015iya} which provides expressions at arbitrary orders in the perturbation series of the Virasoro conformal blocks.
-For the discussion that follows it will be sufficient to know the leading order term in the $q$-expansion of the core blocks.
-From (\refeq{eq:lambdainfty}) and (\refeq{eq:coreLO}) we immediately see that \be \varphi^{N}_{\phi_1,\phi_2,\phi_3,\phi_4}(w) = C q^{-\frac{h}{6}+\frac{h_{N}}{2}}\left(1+\ccO(q)\right) \ee where $C = c_{M_1,M_2,N}\,c_{N^\ast,M_3,M_4} 2^{8(-\frac{h}{6}+\frac{h_{N}}{2})}$, and $M_i=M_{r_i, s_i}$ and $N=M_{r_N,s_N}$.
+Virasoro conformal blocks have been determined by a variety of techniques, including by making explicit use of the Virasoro algebra, by exploiting the Zamolodchikov recursion relations~\cite{Zamolodchikov84}, or for minimal models by solving the BPZ equation (see Appendix~\ref{app:BPZ}).
+More recently, Perlmutter has found an explicit solution to Zamolodchikov's recursion relations~\cite{Perlmutter:2015iya} which provides expressions at arbitrary orders in the perturbation series of the Virasoro conformal blocks.
+For the discussion that follows, it will be sufficient to know the leading order term in the $q$-expansion of the core blocks.
+From~\eqref{eq:lambdainfty} and~\eqref{eq:coreLO} we immediately see that